AviatrixSystems/Docs/HowTos/firewall_network_workflow.rst

 4. Launch Aviatrix FireNet Gateway
 ------------------------------------------

-This step leverage the Transit Network workflow to launch one or two Aviatrix gateway for FireNet deployment.
+This step leverage the Transit Network workflow to launch one Aviatrix gateway for FireNet deployment.

 The minimum Aviatrix gateway instance size for FireNet deployment is C5.xlarge as it requires `4 interfaces. <https://docs.aviatrix.com/HowTos/firewall_network_faq.html#what-is-the-minimum-gateway-instance-size-for-firenet-deployment>`_